Tillerson to be called as witness in Trump ally's foreign agent trial | Law-Order

 Tillerson could not immediately be reached for comment.
 A spokesman for the U.S. Attorney's office in Brooklyn, where Barrack is being tried, declined to comment.

 Barrack has pleaded not guilty.
-His lawyers have said his interactions with Emirati officials were part of his role running private equity firm Colony Capital, now known as DigitalBridge Group Inc. Tillerson, the former chief executive of ExxonMobil, served as Trump's secretary of state for slightly more than a year from 2017 to 2018.
+His lawyers have said his interactions with Emirati officials were part of his role running private equity firm Colony Capital, now known as DigitalBridge Group Inc, and that there was no evidence he agreed to act at the UAE's direction.
+Tillerson, the former chief executive of ExxonMobil, served as Trump's secretary of state for slightly more than a year from 2017 to 2018.

+The trial began with jury selection on Sept.
+19. During the first week, prosecutors presented emails and text messages from Barrack and an associate that showed UAE officials provided input on what then-candidate Trump should say in a 2016 energy policy speech.
+Prosecutors have

+said Barrack never told the U.S. attorney general he was acting as UAE agents, as required under federal law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)